 The easiest way to contact Amazon's customer service department is by using their toll-free phone number at 1-888-280-4331.
+If you need the personal touch, feel free to call and speak to a representative.
+If you want a more efficient way to solve your problem, use Amazon’s guided contact process.

 Go to www.amazon.com and log in (if you haven't already).

-The next screen lets you specify information that will give Amazon's customer service team a quick overview of your problem so that they can help you solve it faster.
+The next screen lets you specify information that will give the customer service team a quick overview of your problem so that they can help you solve it faster.
 You don't have to fill in all of the information here, but the more you do, the better customer service can help you.

 First up is the "What Can We Help You With?" section.
-Click the buttons here to tell Amazon the type of product or service that you need help with: an order, one of Amazon's unique products, downloadable digital content, or something else.
+Click the buttons here to explain the type of product or service that you need help with: an order, one of Amazon's unique products, downloadable digital content, or something else.
 Note that depending on which one you choose, you may get different sub-options.
 For example, if your problem is with An Order I Placed (as it is in the screenshot here), you can search for and select the specific order that you're having a problem with.

-Next is "Tell Us More About Your Issue".
+Next is "Tell Us More about Your Issue."
 You can click the drop-down menus here to select details about exactly what kind of problem you're having with the product or service you've selected.
 Again, based on what you chose in the above section, you will have different sub-options.
 For example, you may specify that the problem with your order is with the item itself, the sub-problem being that the item or some of its parts were missing, and the further sub-problem being that the entire item was missing from the package.

 If you choose to contact Amazon customer service by clicking Email, you'll see this screen.